What is Heroku?

 That means a container and the users who used it do not know about the existence of other containers.

 When a subsequent request arrives from the user, then the request is sent to one of the containers.
 If the request is sent to a container that does not participate in the communication with the customer, then this container cannot process the message.
-One of the possible solutions is for sessions to be tuned to “sticky.”
+One of the possible solutions is to tune the sessions to “sticky.”
 This will plan the distribution of messages only to containers that are tied to the source of the initial of communication.

 Мore information about sticky sessions in Heroku is available here.